 Luckily, advances in rodent traps have led to an easier and more effective approach: self-resetting traps, such as the Goodnature™ A24 Rat and Mouse Trap.
 A single A24 trap can proactively kill thousands of rodents over a matter of years, resetting itself after every CO2-powered shot.
 Each CO2 canister can eradicate 24 rats or mice, without the need for you to check the trap, rebait it, or reset it.
 And the bio-attractant lures used in the A24 can last six months and only require checking monthly.
 The result is a more effective approach to solving rodent problems, with a lot less room for error.

 Additionally, the A24 effectively dispatches rodents without the use of toxins or rodenticides which can cause a threat to other animals both wild and domestic.
-It is a certified humane rodent controlsystem, the next step in the evolution of the mouse trap.
+It is a quick-kill rodent controlsystem, the next step in the evolution of the mouse trap.

 Every year, rats and mice enter 20 million U.S. homes uninvited.
 They reproduce rapidly, and can cost thousands of dollars in damages and extermination costs.
 They can ruin equipment, spoil food and start fires by chewing on wires.